alphagov/verify-local-patterns/CONTRIBUTING.md

 ## GOV.UK Elements

-The project contains code taken from the [GOV.UK Elements](https://github.com/alphagov/govuk_elements/) project.
+The project contains code taken from [GOV.UK Elements](https://github.com/alphagov/govuk_elements/) as well as the GOV.UK [Prototype kit](https://github.com/alphagov/govuk_prototype_kit) project.
-Please check that any issues related to that code are raised with that project, not this one.
+Please check that any issues related to that code are raised with those projects, not this one.

 ## Contributing code